 15. Sponsor an awards ceremony

-Although often an expensive option, sponsoring awards can really get your business name out there.
+Although often an expensive option, sponsoring awards can really get your business out there.
 Remember, not all awards are expensive.
 There are always niche award ceremonies that better suit your business and budget.

 16. Sponsor a competition